Will I make a profit as a racehorse owner?

 How is Royal Victory Thoroughbreds compensated?

-How are expenses for training, veterinary, etc.. handled?
+How are expenses for training, veterinary, etc. handled?

-How will tax reporting be handled?
+How is tax reporting handled?

 Each partner will receive a K-1 statement for the profit or loss of the investment for the tax year, for both national and state taxes.
 The Internal Revenue Service classifies investors as either “active” or “passive” participants.
-We strongly recommend you seek professional advise from an equine accountant regarding thoroughbred ownership and tax planning and strategies.
+We strongly recommend you garner professional advise from an equine accountant regarding thoroughbred ownership and tax planning and strategies.

 Do I need a racing license to be a partner?